AmandeepTomar/KotlinBasics/app/src/main/java/com/amandeep/kotlinbasics/kotlin/interview/InterviewQuestionsAndAnswer-Readme.md

 - `Parcelable interface` and override methods such as` writeToParcel() and createFromParcel()` -

-2. what is the remember in compose
+2. What is the remember in compose?

 - It is used to hold and remember the state of UI, it will remember the old state of the Data if that one is not changed then recomposition is not happen if changed then recomposition happen.